puneethmc910-cloud/new-file/README.md

 **Concepts:** Classes, Composition, Data Linking
 - Add and manage patient records
 - Schedule and view appointments
 - Maintain medical history details

+---

+## Stack Operations
+**Concepts:** Classes, Composition, Data Linking
+- Add and manage Elements
+- Insert at specific positions
+- Display all element in stack and also display top elemet also